wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-data-model-power-bi/includes/8-lab.md

 	> [!div class="mx-imgBorder"]
 	> [![alt text](../media/lab-2-ssm.png)](../media/lab-2-ssm.png#lightbox)

-	You will now filter the query rows to retrieve only employees who are salespeople.
+	You'll now filter the query rows to retrieve only employees who are salespeople.

 1. To locate a specific column, on the **Home** ribbon tab, from inside the **Manage Columns** group, click the **Choose Columns**